conventional-commits/conventionalcommits.org/content/v1.0.0-beta.4/index.md

 * [conform](https://github.com/autonomy/conform): a tool that can be used to enforce policies on git repositories, including conventional commits.
 * [standard-version](https://github.com/conventional-changelog/standard-version): Automatic versioning and CHANGELOG management, using GitHub's new squash button and the recommended Conventional Commits workflow.
 * [commitsar](https://github.com/commitsar-app/commitsar): Go tool for checking if commits on branch are conventional commit compliant.
 Comes with Docker image for CI uses.
+* [enforce-githooks](https://github.com/Sulaiman-SM/enforce-githooks): A customizable program that helps you make a better git experience, it standardized your team git commits through the known conventions and adds emojies to your commit out of the box :heart_eyes:.

 ## Projects Using Conventional Commits